Skip to main content

 DeWalt DW660

-With 5 amps of power, the Dewalt DW660 is the strongest product we tested.
-Rugged, chunky, and designed for lots of hard use, there's little doubt that it’ll hold up to even daily action.
+With 5 amps of power, the Dewalt DW660 is the strongest rotary tool we tested.
+Rugged, chunky, and designed for lots of hard use, there's little doubt that this tool would hold up to daily action.
 On the other hand, this tool's mission in life is mostly as a rotary cutting tool, using spiral bits.
-Drywall installers love them, and it's well-suited for cutting through sheets of material when matched with the right bit.
-It includes a cutting depth guide, and the tool-free collet is big and durable for longevity and easy tool changes on the fly.
-Despite clearly being designed for hard work, the DW660 isn't a versatile rotary tool, and it's not meant to be.
+It’s also well-suited for cutting through sheets of material when matched with the right bit.

-There’s no speed control, it's larger and heavier than other tools here, and that makes it harder to control for fine detail work.
-It's got a lot of muscle and the included 1/4" collet lets you use die grinder tools with it.
-If your needs are in the trades and not the hobby shop, give it a look.
+Most notable about this tool is that there’s no speed control, and it's larger and heavier than other tools we tried,.hat makes it harder to control for fine detail work.
+It's got a lot of muscle and the included 1/4" collet lets you use die grinder tools with it, so. if your needs are in the trades and not the hobby shop, it’s worth a look.

 Pros